-Therefore, most systems avoid the pure system-initiative finite-state approach and use an architecture that allows mixed initiative, in which conversational initiative can shift between the system and user at various points in the dialogue.
+Therefore, most systems avoid the pure system-initiative finite-state approach and use an architecture that allows mixed initiative, in which conversational initiative can mixed initiative

-One common mixed initiative dialogue architecture relies on the structure of the frame itself to guide the dialogue.
+Frame-based Form-based One common mixed initiative dialogue architecture relies on the structure of the frame itself to guide the dialogue.
 These frame-based or form-based dialogue managers asks the user questions to fill slots in the frame, but allow the user to guide the dialogue by giving information that fills other slots in the frame.
 Each slot may be associated with a question to ask the user, of the following type: